-APPENDIX A FIELD EXPLORATION
+APPENDIX A FIELD EXPLORATION OF ADJACENT SITES

-Fieldwork for our investigation (drilling) was conducted on July 9, 2020 and included a site visit, subsurface exploration, soil sampling.
-Percolation testing was performed on July 10, 2020.
-The locations of the exploratory borings and percolating tests are shown on the Site Plan, Figure 2.
+The locations of the exploratory borings are shown on the Site Plan, Figure 2.
 Boring logs for our exploration are presented in figures following the text in this appendix.
 Borings were located in the field using existing reference points.
 Therefore, actual boring locations may deviate slightly.

-In general, our borings were performed using a truck-mounted CME 55 drill rig equipped with 6-inch diameter solid flight augers.
+In general, our borings were performed using a truck-mounted CME 55 and CME 45C drill rig equipped with 6-inch diameter solid flight augers.
 Sampling in the borings was accomplished using a hydraulic 140-pound hammer with a 30-inch drop.
 Samples were obtained with a 3-inch outside-diameter (OD), split spoon (California Modified) sampler, and a 2-inch OD, Standard Penetration Test (SPT) sampler.
 The number of blows required to drive the sampler the last 12 inches (or fraction thereof) of the 18-inch sampling interval were recorded on the boring logs.
 The blow counts shown on the boring logs should not be interpreted as standard SPT "N" values; corrections have not been applied.
 Upon completion, borings were backfilled with drill cuttings.